 Stanford Encyclopedia of Philosophy: professional philosophers share interesting articles

-Two alumni have been Fulbright scholars and many others have been admitted to graduate studies at American University, Baylor University, Boston College, Brandeis University, DePaul University, Emory University, Harvard University, the University of Houston, the University of Kansas, Lousiana State University, Loyola Marymount University, Loyola University, the New School for Social Research, University of Northern Colorado, the Paris Institute of Political Studies (Sciences Po), University of Pennsylvania, Purdue University, Stanford University, St. Mary's University, the University of Texas, Texas State University, Texas Tech University, Texas Women's University, University of the Arts (Berlin), Williams College and William and Mary.
+Two alumni have been Fulbright scholars and many others have been admitted to graduate studies at American University, Baylor University, Boston College, Brandeis University, DePaul University, École des Hautes Études en Sciences Sociales (EHESS, Paris), École Normale Supérieure (ENS, Paris), Emory University, Harvard University, the University of Houston, the University of Kansas, Louisiana State University, Loyola Marymount University, the University of Missouri, Loyola University, the New School for Social Research, University of Northern Colorado, the Paris Institute of Political Studies (Sciences Po, Paris), University of Pennsylvania, Purdue University, Stanford University, St. Mary's University, the University of Texas, Texas State University, Texas Tech University, Texas Women's University, University of the Arts (Berlin), Williams College and William and Mary.

-Our alumni work as lawyers and police officers, college professors and journalists, musicians and artists, as employees for Apple and Airbnb, K-12 teachers and social workers, and one of our alumni is the head brewer at Strap Tank Brewery in Utah.
+Our alumni work as lawyers and police officers and philosophy professors and art history professors, as cultural critics and journalists and musicians and artists, as employees for Apple and Airbnb and as K-12 teachers and social workers and as USDA Forest Service firefighters, and one of our alumni is the head brewer at Strap Tank Brewery in Utah.